cool-RR/python_toolbox/README.markdown

 -------

 GarlicSim is comprised of two packages, `garlicsim` which is the business logic, and `garlicsim_wx`, which is the wxPython-based GUI.
+Both packages are copyright 2009 Ram Rachum.
 The `garlicsim` package is distributed under the LGPL2.1 license.
+The `garlicsim_wx` package is not licensed for distribution.